British troops on the ground in Ukraine should peace be reached, Number 10 says

 “They are as strong as anyone has ever seen.”

-Jared Kushner, Mr Trump’s son-in-law and previously a senior adviser to his father-in-law, said the US president sought “a deal where both sides look to de-escalate”.
+Jared Kushner, Mr Trump’s son-in-law and previously a senior adviser in the White House, said the US president sought “a deal where both sides look to de-escalate”.

 He said: “You create a robust deterrence, you know, peace through strength, where it’s unlikely that somebody will ever go and start this again.”